 - Socially responsible portfolio – In place of the typical stock allocations, this portfolio uses socially responsible funds.
 Bond funds are similar to those of other portfolios.

-Portfolios will often have six to nine funds in them, a mixture of stock and bond funds, depending on risk and time horizon.
-Perplexingly, though, even a long-term core portfolio with a high risk tolerance will still have a minimal allocation to bonds.
+Portfolios will typically have six to nine funds in them, a mixture of stock and bond funds, depending on risk and time horizon.
+Perplexingly, though, even a long-term core portfolio with a high risk tolerance will still have a small allocation to bonds.
 While this allocation may be just a few percent, it’s hard to believe that it does much to offset the performance of the stock funds.

 Here it’s also worth pointing out Ally’s “cash-enhanced” portfolio option, which is its standard way of constructing a portfolio.
 This review explains the pros and cons of this plan below.